plettenberg bay

 Bahia das Alagoas and shipwrecks

-The first Europeans in the area were shipwrecked sailors from the São Gonçalo which sank, on her way back from India.
-100 sailors survived and in Piesang Valley, they managed to build two boats using wood from the forests with which they eventually managed to sail out.
-They were picked up at sea by the Sao Ignatius Loyola which was on its way back to Portugal.
-Sadly this ship did not reach Portugal because it wrecked in the Bay of Lisbon with much loss of life.
-They left a stone monument to the shipwreck on which was inscribed in Portuguese “Here was lost the ship São Gonçalo in the year 1630”.
+The first Europeans in the area were shipwrecked sailors from the São Gonçalo, which sank on its way back from India.
+100 sailors survived, and in Piesang Valley, they managed to build two boats using wood from the forests, with which they eventually managed to sail out.
+One of the boats reached Mozambique, while the other encountered a passing ship, the São Ignatius Loyola, which was on its way back to Portugal.
+Sadly, this ship did not reach Portugal because it wrecked in the Bay of Lisbon with much loss of life.
+They left a stone monument to the shipwreck on which was inscribed in Portuguese, “Here was lost the ship São Gonçalo in the year 1630”.

-The first Europeans to settle in the bay were stock farmers, hunters, and frontiersmen who traveled up from the Western Cape.
-The bay was given different names by Portuguese sailors such as Baia de la Goa, Angra das Alagoas ( for the marshy lagoons) Baia Sao Catharina, and Baia Formosa.
-The Dutch also gave it various names such as Content Bay, Keurbooms Bay, and Pisang River Bay.
+The first Europeans to settle in the bay were stock farmers, hunters, and frontiersmen who travelled up from the Western Cape.
+The bay was given different names by Portuguese sailors, such as Baia de la Goa, Angra das Alagoas (for the marshy lagoons), Baia São Catharina, and Baia Formosa.
+The Dutch also gave it various names, such as Content Bay, Keurbooms Bay, and Pisang River Bay.

-A woodcutter’s post was established in 1787 when Johann Jacob Jerling, was commissioned by the Dutch East India Co. to build a timber storehouse.
-The first load was exported by De Meermin in August 1788 This building has been partially restored, it still stands today and has been made a National Monument.
+During the early 19th century, Plettenberg Bay functioned as an occasional anchorage and stopping place for ships, particularly during winter voyages along the coast.
+A woodcutter’s post was established in 1787 when Johann Jacob Jerling was commissioned by the Dutch East India Co. to build a timber storehouse.
+The first load was exported by De Meermin in August 1788.
+This building has been partially restored; it still stands today and has been made a National Monument.

 Forestry